maxacode/Learn-Build-Deploy-and-Dismantle-Botnets/README.md

 # Course Title: Learn, Build, Deploy, and Dismantle C2/Botnets

+# Course Goal:
+    - Understand at a level where you can teach the basics of this content to someone else.
+    - Try and Fail the Labs as many times as it takes.
+Only look at solution
 # Course Summary:

 - This comprehensive 10-hour course offers an in-depth exploration into the creation, deployment, and dismantling of botnets and Command and Control (C2) infrastructures.